Date of Birth:

 Wiik helped gain acceptance by the NCAA of skiing as an intercollegiate sport and served as a member of the first NCAA Ski Rules Committee.
 In addition he has also served on the USSA Nordic Competition Committee, the USSA Olympic Ski Games Committee, the US Ski Education Foundation Board of Trustees and the organizing committee for the 1980 Olympics.

 In addition to becoming a trail designer and Nordic center consultant in several states, in 1968 Wiik built and operated the Scandinavian Lodge and Mt.
 Werner Training Center in Steamboat.
 Along with his wife Birthe and daughter Birgitta they hosted many athletes from all over the world for 20 years.
-The Wiiks had an opportunity to expand their operation and in 1980 they began operating the Steamboat Ski Touring Center, which they still contiguously own.
+The Wiiks had an opportunity to expand their operation and in 1980 they began operating the Steamboat Ski Touring Center.